naninaveen/naninaveen/_posts/2020-08-30-custom-scripts-in-windows-contextmenu.md

 ![]({{ site.baseurl }}/images/python/contextmenu/3.png)

 Congratulations, :smiley: :clap: :star2: we did it.
-The complete test script can be found at [this link](https://gist.github.com/naninaveen/124fa967557d0719781bea129f278412).
+The complete test script can be found at <a href = "https://gist.github.com/naninaveen/124fa967557d0719781bea129f278412" target = "_blank" rel = "noopener noreferrer">this link</a>

-## General purpose implementation
+### General purpose implementation

 For adding the groups and menu items to the context menu, first let us define two classes `ContextMenuItem` and `ContextMenuGroup` for representing a menu item and a menu group respectively.
 ```python